How to Keep Fruit from Sticking to Dehydrator Trays: The Best Tips & Tricks

 No matter how long you’ve been dehydrating, this happens to everyone.
 Let’s see what we can do to remove the dried fruit that is already stuck on the dehydrator trays.

-How Can I Tell If the Fruit has been Dehydrated Enough?
+How Can I Tell If the Fruit Has been Dehydrated Enough?

 After a few hours of dehydrating, the fruit should be dry to the touch and slightly shrunken in size.
 The color of the fruit will also be darker than when it was first placed in the dehydrator.